HairdressingProject/HairdressingApp/pages/mydoc/mydoc_api.md

 ## Requirements
 - .NET Core 3.1 SDK or later
-- MySql server running with the database and tables already created
+- MySql server (preferrably v8.0.19 or later) running with the database and tables already created

 ## 1. Create a aspnet core web api